 Preparedness For Renters

-September have been national preparedness month, but there is no doubt that safety precautions are important any time of the year.
+September may be national preparedness month, but there is no doubt that safety precautions are important any time of the year.
 Often, homeowners find themselves the subject of messaging when it comes to emergency preparedness, however, it is just as important for renters to be evaluating this vital safety information.

 If you are a renter, there are some specific topics that should be on your mind when it comes to safety and emergency prep.
 Throughout the fall season, take some extra time to focus on your emergency preparedness.